 Deferred inflows of resources - In addition to liabilities, the statements of net position report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-Deferred inflows of resources related to pensions consist of certain differences between projected and actual actuarial results, certain differences between projected and actual actuarial results, and any contributions between the measurement and reporting dates.
+Deferred inflows of resources related to pensions consist of certain differences between projected and actual actuarial results, certain differences between projected and actual investment earnings, certain changes in assumptions, and any contributions between the measurement and reporting dates.